 This is too many people for a photo safari.
 You need room to move.
 Room to get the elbows out to steady the camera.
 Room to store your gear.
 You definitely need a window seat too.

 In most high-end camps and lodges, you should be offered a maximum of six per vehicle but ideally four.
 Yes, you do pay for this exclusivity, however, the modern wildlife photographer will confirm that this is a more essential component to a safari than a fancy room with copper baths and room service!

 As to boats, the same rule applies.
 You need room to move and store your gear as well as stability.
 Boats with deep V-shaped hulls are not ideal in river situations, as they are more susceptible to rocking, and can’t get into the narrower channels.

-Our photo boats in the Chobe are purpose built with eight fully rotating seats down the centre of the boat which allows for plenty of gear storage, movement and naturally stability of what is a very shallow, flat hull.
+Our photo boats in the Chobe are purpose-built with eight fully rotating seats down the centre of the boat which allows for plenty of gear storage, movement and natural stability of what is a very shallow, flat hull.

 3. Mounts and Gimbals

 This brings me neatly onto camera mounts and gimbals.
 For any lens over about 300mm in focal length it is a huge advantage to be able to rest your camera on something to stabilise it.
 This is especially true in lower light conditions (early morning or late afternoon), where you might have to employ a slower shutter speed to make up for the available light, and therefore even the tiniest movement of the lens can jeopardise the sharpness of the image.

 For the boats, we use state of the art gimbal mounts, which attach to the lens collar of the larger lenses.
 These work really well, especially on a boat that is never exactly still at times by its very nature.